9 Star Ki and Relationships

 For millenia, society has tended to have quite fixed gender roles and associations which have not necessarily reflected people's true nature.
 In the majority of world cultures, men have, to a large extent, been expected to act like alpha males and have often felt the need to hide any natural traits that could be viewed as "feminine".
 Equally, women have been expected to adopt roles that society as deemed more "feminine" and have also often felt the need to hide any natural tendencies that didn't fit the mould handed to them.

-Today we are developing deeper understanding about the cosmic Feminine and Masculine, or "Yin" and "Yang" Energies and how they affect human beings
+Today we are developing deeper understanding about the cosmic Feminine and Masculine, or "Yin" and "Yang" energies and how they affect human beings

-Today many of these myths still persist; however, they are slowly fading, as we develop a deeper understanding about the cosmic Feminine and Masculine, or "Yin" and "Yang" Energies and how they affect human beings.
+Today many of these myths still persist; however, they are slowly fading, as we develop a deeper understanding about the cosmic Feminine and Masculine, or "Yin" and "Yang" energies and how they affect human beings.
 In truth, men and women, in their most natural expression, can embody a wide range of masculine and feminine traits.
 Gender roles are nothing like as fixed as we traditionally believed them to be.
 Many gay and transgender people are leading the way in enlightening the world on these matters; however, many people still struggle with this, regardless of their sexuality.

-If the Fundamental Energy is opposite to a person's gender, then this can result their having a more complex relationship with their sexuality and they may find it harder to relate to members of the opposite sex.
+If the Solar Energy is opposite to a person's gender, then this can result their having a more complex relationship with their sexuality and they may find it harder to relate to members of the opposite sex.

-Our Emotional Energy has more of an influence on the way we express our sexuality overtly or superficially.
+Our Emotional Ki has more of an influence on the way we express our sexuality overtly or superficially.
 For example, it could affect how a person dresses, their mannerisms and behaviour with regards to attracting a mate, as well as their behaviour in relationships.

-Conversely, if the Emotional Energy is opposite to biological gender, then the person typically feels comfortable with and can relate more deeply to members of the opposite sex, with or without the presence of a strong sexual attraction.
+Conversely, if the Emotional Ki is opposite to biological gender, then the person typically feels comfortable with and can relate more deeply to members of the opposite sex, with or without the presence of a strong sexual attraction.